 Do you have an unexplained sore throat?
 Wondering if your wisdom teeth could be the culprit?
-At Thrive Family Dental, we want to empower you to make the right decisions for your oral health, so we’re giving you all the information you need to make informed choices when it comes to wisdom teeth.
+At Thrive Family Dental, our dentists in Wilmington want to empower you to make the right decisions for your oral health, so we’re giving you all the information you need to make informed choices when it comes to wisdom teeth.
 Heres everything you need to know about the connection between sore throats and wisdom teeth:

 Wisdom teeth are our final set of 4 molars and they usually erupt around the ages of 17-25, though some people may get them earlier or later.
 Though wisdom teeth are a natural part of our mouths, most people do not have enough space in their gums or jaw to accommodate them.

 For this reason, it’s likely that your wisdom teeth will not grow into your mouth properly.
 This can cause them to become “impacted.”
 Impacted wisdom teeth may erupt only partially from your gums, and cause a variety of different oral health issues.